-Should your child have any allergies, please ensure that the school has the most recent care plan.
-It is also essential that the school has appropriate medication which will be kept in the School Office.
+Should your child have any allergies, please ensure that the school has your child's most recent care plan.
+It is also essential that the school has appropriate medication, which will be kept in the School Office.

 Infectious Illnesses/Diseases